M-o-a-T/moat/doc/spec_message.rst

 ===============

-Client devices may also be configured to send directed messages to other devices.
+Client devices may also be configured to send directed messages to other clients or servers.
 Direct messages must not be configured statically because the address of the destination may change.

 The details are described in the Data Dictionary specification, below.